A simple solver for the fractional Laplacian in multiple dimensions: Abstract

 \section{Abstract}

-We present a simple solver for the fractional Laplacian based on the hypersingular integral representation.
-Through singularity subtraction, we obtain a regularized integrand that is amenable to the trapezoidal rule with equispaced nodes.
+We present a simple discretization scheme for the hypersingular integral representation of the fractional Laplace operator and solver for the corresponding fractional Laplacian problem.
+Through singularity subtraction, we obtain a regularized integrand that is amenable to the trapezoidal rule with equispaced nodes, assuming a high degree of regularity in the underlying function (i.e., $u\in C^6(\R^d)$).
 The resulting quadrature scheme gives a discrete operator on a regular grid that is translation-invariant and thus can be applied quickly with the fast Fourier transform.
 For discretizations of problems related to space-fractional diffusion on bounded domains, we observe that the underlying linear system can be efficiently solved via preconditioned Krylov methods with a preconditioner based on the finite-difference (non-fractional) Laplacian.
 We show numerical results illustrating the error of our simple scheme as well the efficiency of our preconditioning approach, both for the elliptic (steady-state) fractional diffusion problem and the time-dependent problem.

 \ra{1.4}